formorer/minidebconfHamburg-talk/PITCHME.md

 * Automatically close or tag bugs
 * Trigger external CI/QA systems like jenkins or sonarqube

++++

+### providing webhooks

+we run an webhook server on salsa.debian.org.
+If you want us to run your webhook, provide a patch to our repository at [salsa](https://salsa.debian.org/salsa/webhook) Documentation is provided in the [Debian Wiki(https://wiki.debian.org/Salsa/Doc#Dealing_with_Debian_BTS_from_commit_messages)

+Currently provided hooks:

+* tagpending - tag bugs as pending if you mention them in your changelog
+* close - close bugs mentioned in your changelog

 ---

 ## Gitlab CI / CD